greeneyefirefly/Computational_Mathematics/README.md

 # DATA605
-This repository houses all coded written for Fundamentals of Computational Mathematics
+This repository houses all codes written for Fundamentals of Computational Mathematics